wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-monetize-apps/includes/4-technical-requirements.md

 ![App landing page and webhook.](../media/04-landing-page-webhook-process.png)

 From the user's perspective, the user completes the purchase and is redirected to the landing page (#1 in the figure above).
-Part of that redirection includes a token that the ISV can use to submit requests to the Microsoft commerce APIs to receive details about the purchase (#2 in the figure above).
+Part of that redirection includes a token that the ISV uses to request details about the purchase from Microsoft (#2 in the figure above).

 The landing page is where you can include instructions to your customer what they need to do in order to use the app.
 For example, maybe the tenant admin needs to consent to certain permissions for the app to connect to the SaaS offer.

-Once this process has completed, you as the publisher will internally provision the subscription and notify Microsoft's commerce APIs that the onboarding process has been completed so Microsoft can begin the billing process for the app (#3 in the figure above).
+Once this process has completed, you as the publisher will internally provision the subscription and notify Microsoft's commerce APIs that the onboarding process has been completed so Microsoft can begin the billing process for the app subscription (#3 in the figure above).

-After the app has been provisioned by the publisher and Microsoft has begun the billing the customer, the user is redirected back to the marketplace to resume the flow (#4 in the figure above) by redirecting them to the app.
+After the app has been provisioned by the publisher and Microsoft has received the request to begin billing, the user is redirected back to their place of purchase to resume the flow (#4 in the figure above) by redirecting them to the app.

-This means that the customer isn't either going to download the app or they'll repeat the process of signing-in via single sign-on (SSO) and complete any extra requirements for the subscription.
-This done either through the Microsoft Admin Center or through your webhook (#5 in the figure above).
+This means that the customer is either going to download the app or they'll repeat the process of signing-in via single sign-on (SSO) and complete any extra requirements for the subscription inside your app.

 ### Thoroughly validate the end-to-end experience before submitting for approval